 Fig.2.3.1: Quantum efficiency from various metal measured in a diode gun (350 kV and variable gap) using laser pulses of 6 ps rms pulses length at 266 nm, 10 Hz.
 Cathode samples were exposed to air without any in vacuum cleaning treatment [9] .

-For atomic clean surface, the crystal orientation can change the work function by several tenths of eVs leading to important variation of QE.
+For an atomically clean surface, the crystal orientation can change the work function by several tenths of eVs leading to important variation of QE.
 Table 2.3.2 gives an example of the work function variation for different crystal orientations of copper which extends from 4.48 to 4.94 eV, that is to say 0.46 eV variations.
-The dependence of the QE with the work function is plotted in Fig. 2.3.2 which corresponds to the relation 2.2.1 for the case of copper illuminated by 253 nm photons.
+The dependence of the QE with the work function is plotted in Fig. 2.3.2 which corresponds to the Eq.
+2.2.1 for the case of copper illuminated by 253 nm photons.
 Taking into account the Schottky reduction (~ 0.3 eV), the effective work function ranges between 4.18 eV and 4.64 eV which corresponds to a QE variation of one order of magnitude.